 So yesterday when the electricity was strangely out for three hours, I got out some cookbooks (no power means no internet) to get some ideas for the week.
 It always feels so great to do this, because when I plan my meals for the whole week I can make sure I’m getting a variety of vegetables, different types of whole grain carbs, and enough protein.
 Even though I’m normally not too concerned about protein, I do want to make sure I’m not deficient now that it’s marathon season.

 For dinner last night, I found a Fine Cooking recipe for Beef and Black Bean Chili.
 And since TVP tacos turned out so well, I had no doubt that TVP (textured vegetable protein) would be perfect for de-beefing the chili.
-TVP is a soy product, which I’m not huge on because of the potential dangers of too much soy (lower sperm count? not good eats.) but I look at it this way.
+TVP is a soy product, which I’m not huge on, but I look at it this way.
 If I eat soy every single day, in smoothies for breakfast, and for dinner as my primary protein source, then that’s too much.
 Hell, if I eat carrots that often, there will probably be some weird side effects.
 I think going crazy with soy consumption is what most of the fuss is about.
 But if I eat soy only as often as I eat any other single vegetable, choosing to get my protein mostly from other beans and the occasional dairy product, then I’ll be just fine.
 And with TVP, I can make chili, tacos, and sloppy joes taste and feel like the real thing. (“I made ’em extra sloppy for ya!” — who can tell me where that nugget comes from?)

 This chili turned out really well, considering I just sort of winged it with the TVP.
 It had a great smoky heat, not that burn-your-tongue, wash-your-hands-BEFORE-you-go-to-the-bathroom heat, but a slower burn in the back of your throat that creeps up on you, so that halfway through the meal you wonder why you’re sweating.
 Erin even liked it, and she’s not a spice person at all!
 I don’t think the chili had quite the depth of flavor that real-meat chili does, but Erin said she thought it was indistinguishable.
 I just added a little soy sauce to give the TVP a little bit of a meaty flavor; if you have other tricks for this I’d love to know about them.
 Also, I like a little sweetness in my chili, so next time I’ll probably add a little brown sugar.
 But there will definitely be a next time; it was that good.
 Yet another four cows out of five!